ysa257/ME369P-Group-11/README.md

    b) If homeowner is detected unlock the door for 2 seconds

 Syetem Structure:
+Note: Since we don't have a real door, we will use green LED turned on as unlocking the door and red LED on as alarming.

 Once touch sensed, camera begins to work and detect whether you are the houseowner(s) for 30 secs if detected: if the houseowners: